Already Answered

 If that is you, I want to show you something.

 Here is the part nobody told Dan in college.
 The confident secular moment of his sophomore year is not the moment he is living in now.
 In November 2023, Ayaan Hirsi Ali announced she had become a Christian.
-She had been one of the original voices of the New Atheism, the movement the books Dan read helped build.
-In interviews through 2024, Richard Dawkins has increasingly described himself as a cultural Christian and publicly lamented the decline of Christianity in the West.
-The demographer Ryan Burge reported the same year that the share of Americans marking “no religion” on surveys has stopped growing for the first time in thirty years.
+She had been one of the most prominent voices of the New Atheism, the movement the books Dan read helped build.
+Richard Dawkins now calls himself a cultural Christian and says he would grieve the loss of the cathedrals and the carols.
+The demographer Ryan Burge reported in 2024 that the share of Americans marking "no religion" on surveys has stopped growing for the first time in thirty years.
 The tide Dan walked into is no longer rising.

 Most of us learned the Bible the way we learned the Pledge of Allegiance: as a text that demands agreement, not argument.
 Read it.
 Nod.
 Do what it says.
 Questioning it is a kind of failure, or at least bad manners.